PoseGAM: Robust Unseen Object Pose Estimation via Geometry-Aware Multi-View Reasoning: Data Construction

 \section{Data Construction}

 To ensure the robustness of our method for object pose estimation, we construct a large-scale synthetic dataset comprising a diverse collection of 3D objects.
 Each object ($\mathcal{M}$) is paired with texture-rendered images ($\mathcal{V}$) and geometry-related maps ($\mathcal{P}$) captured under a wide range of camera poses ($\mathcal{T}$).
 The overall data construction pipeline consists of two stages: geometry data preparation and image/map generation.
-Additional dataset details are provided in Appendix~\ref{app: dataset}.
+Additional details of the dataset, along with ablation studies validating its effectiveness, are provided in Appendix~\ref{app: dataset}~\&~\ref{app: more quantitative}.